carbon-design-system/carbon/CONTRIBUTING.md

-## Contributing to Pattern Library
+# Contributing to Pattern Library

+Hello, developer!
+Thank you for your interest in contributing to this project.

 A pattern library is a living, growing resource that needs to adapt with changes over time.
-We welcome you to help make this pattern library better than it is today!
+We welcome you to help make this pattern library better than it is today.

 ## Table of Contents